![]() |

 have been assigned in no particular order.
 At the end of each of these series,

-there are usually unused numbers, that could be used to assign numbers to new
+there are usually unused numbers that could be used to assign numbers to new

 parts of the particular type.

 The only main rule is that the lower the number, the older the part is, relative to parts of the same family.
-Already in the 1920'es, the numbers exceed 100.000, and when we reach the war, a lot of the numbers below 100.000 had gone out of use since they belonged to discontinued models, and those which were still in use, were therfore to to a large extent parts of a generic character, like nut, bolts, bushes, washers, bearings etc. Parts that were initially considered to be generic standard parts were given a suffix -S. These numbers have probably been assigned along with the others, rendering them unique, even without the -S suffix.
+Already in the 1920s, the numbers exceed 100.000, and when we reach the war, a lot of the numbers below 100.000 had gone out of use since they belonged to discontinued models, and those which were still in use, were therefore to a large extent parts of a generic character, like nuts, bolts, bushes, washers, bearings etc. Parts that were initially considered to be generic standard parts were given a suffix -S. These numbers have probably been assigned along with the others, rendering them unique, even without the -S suffix.
 There are, however, a few exceptions to this: 2503-S is a standard M7 nut with 12mm width across flats, whereas 2503 is a washer 12.5x24.
 This number series continued after the war for generic standard parts and for the models that continued after the war, hence Traction Avant and the various lorries (T23 etc).
 As most of us experience this number series, now after the war, it looks by and large as in the following table:

-Generally, it seems to be the rule, that parts, belonging to the same area of the vehicle, for instance the rear axle, have numbers close together in sequence.
+The label in the table above originates from the 1960s.
+When you go back in time to the era before plastic bags and standardized labels, the markings on the spare parts were much more diverse than today.
+Here are a few examples: Generally, it seems to be the rule, that parts, belonging to the same area of the vehicle, for instance the rear axle, have numbers close together in sequence.
 Generic parts that are similar, also have numbers close to each other, but this is independent of where they belong on the vehicles.
 My best source to this system is the numerical order catalogue 424.
 It is from 1967 and therefore, this version is published near the end of the lifetime of this system.
 Maybe it was not like this from the beginning, but from this catalogue, you get the impression that there has not been a great deal of rigour or stringency in the assignment of numbers.
 For instance, in the interval 329.041 to 331.365, there is exclusively parts belonging to the cooling system, but right in the middle of this with the number 330.230, there is a single ampere meter.
 There are many examples like this.
 The series do not always begin and end on whole thousands, but often on a "random" number.
 However, there seems to be the outline of some overall intervals, as can be seen from the table to the right.
 Parts for right/left side had often separate, consecutive numbers.
 Whereas there is a tendency in later series that left side has been assigned the lowest number, it is often opposite in the pre-war number series.
 A front door for a Traction Avant has, for instance the number 224.042 for the right side respectively 224.043 for the left.
 In some instances, right/left side variants could have the same number, but were separated by adding D or G at the end of the number.
 An example of this is one of the types of the front torsion bars on a Traction Avant, which has the numbers 427.011D resp.
 427.011G.

 ![]() Even though a new numbering system appeared with the new post-war models 2CV, type H and all the good models that followed thereafter, these numbers continued to be used for many years (mostly for generic standard parts) until they were finally replaced by longer numbers in the age of electronic data processing, which for started for Citroën around 1969/70.